zahta/graph_ml/README.md

 ## Office Hours

-Sunday and Tuesday 12:30 pm to 1:15 pm
+Sunday and Tuesday 12:30 pm to 1:15 pm.
+Also, students may ask their questions via the channel of the course.

 ## Exam